Free Claude Certified Architect - Foundations (CCA-F) Practice Questions

 - Use programmatic enforcement by wrapping generated handlers in a validation middleware layer that rejects unvalidated requests at runtime

-- Set an iteration cap of 3 attempts per handler and pick the best version that includes validation
+- Set an iteration cap of three regenerations per handler and select whichever generated version happens to include the validation block in its body

-- Add few-shot examples showing handlers with validation and instruct Claude to follow the same pattern
+- Add few-shot examples that show handlers with input validation and tell Claude to follow the same pattern across every generated handler

-- Add a note in the prompt saying 'Please remember to include input validation in all handlers'
+- Add a polite reminder line in the system prompt asking Claude to please remember to include input validation in every handler that it writes

 A research team has built a multi-agent system where a coordinator agent delegates tasks to three specialist subagents: a literature search agent, a data analysis agent, and a report writing agent.
 The literature search agent finds relevant papers, but the report writing agent produces a report that doesn't reference any of the found papers.
 What is the MOST likely cause?